datameshgroup/fusion/docs/api-reference/fusion-app.md

 - The _Status_ tab displays the terminal pairing status.

   - You can pair a terminal by clicking on the _Pair with terminal_ button.
-Doing this will launch the pairing dialog, which will ask you to [scan a pairing QR Code using the DataMesh terminal](/docs/getting-started#qr-code-pairing).

     ![](/img/fusion-app-settings-not-paired.png)

-  - When prompted, please select the appropriate _pairing mode_ to be used and make sure that the connections required for the specific _pairing mode_ have been set-up.
+  - _Before_ selecting the _pairing mode_ to be used, please make sure that the connection required for the specific _pairing mode_ has been set-up.

     ![](/img/fusion-app-terminal-pairing.png)